 - Get involved with our new #PledgeAPlate campaign by sharing a dish made from leftovers on social media, nominate a friend and donate to OzHarvest

 - Support local growers and Australian farmers and buy the wonky and imperfect fruit and veg, Woolworths ‘Odd Bunch’ range is a great example

 We can’t change the world overnight, but starting at home, we can slowly make a difference when it comes to food waste.

-OI: Then at a company level, what are some of the policies and procedures that higher management can implement to help their entire company or building waste less food overall?
+EF: Then at a company level, what are some of the policies and procedures that higher management can implement to help their entire company or building waste less food overall?

 RK: There are many things that companies can do to reduce their waste.
 If they have a corporate kitchen, then food can be rescued by OzHarvest.
 Encouraging green bins for organic waste and being mindful about over ordering can help reduce food waste from meetings and corporate functions.

-OI: What are some of the ways that businesses (other than food or catering-based businesses) can get involved with supporting OzHarvest?
+EF: What are some of the ways that businesses (other than food or catering-based businesses) can get involved with supporting OzHarvest?
 Bake-offs, employee fundraising drives, CEO events, etc?

 RK: OzHarvest’s Cooking for a Cause is a unique volunteering activity for companies looking for team building with soul and purpose!
 From groups of eight to 80 at any one time, 5 days a week, it’s a hands-on cooking workshop that produces hundreds of nutritious meals that get delivered out to the many charities we support to feed people in need.